gfrench/spanStamp/README.md

 # spanStamp
-there are time libraries for this, fend off timejacked events and update accordingly
+there are time libraries for this, timejacked event handling is missing; update needful